 A newspaper headline days after the accident: “Several Chief Lawmakers Vow a Rapid Push for Money to Improve the Shuttle’s Safety”.

-7. Moving on “The investigation we have just launched will find the cause, we’ll fix it, and we’ll move on,” said NASA’s space flight chief.
+“The investigation we have just launched will find the cause, we’ll fix it, and we’ll move on,” said NASA’s space flight chief.

 That’s always the objective: learned the lessons and get back to business.

 In 1986, NASA vowed to put safety first, ahead of budget constraints and political pressures, after the Challenger space shuttle exploded on live TV.

 But priorities shift.
 Cost pressures mount and public support fades.
 NASA tried to wring longer life out of old equipment, just like in industry.
 Columbia was considered for retirement in 2001.
 Improvements to reduce risk were deferred or eliminated, according to reports.
 Retrofitting Columbia with an emergency escaped system was deemed too costly.
 The number of quality assurance inspectors for each shuttle was reduced.